Expensent

 7. Expensent — the email-first alternative

 Expensent is nota Hubdoc clone — it is the email-first alternative.
-If your invoices mostly arrive by email (which is true for most SMBs), Expensent replaces the discovery and routing that Hubdoc's portal-fetch used to do, and hands QBO's built-in OCR the extraction step.
-Hubdoc, Dext, and AutoEntry are bill-data-extraction products that read line items and tax amounts out of invoice PDFs.
-Expensent solves the part of the workflow they leave alone: finding the invoice in your inbox in the first place and getting it to QuickBooks without you lifting a finger.
+If your invoices mostly arrive by email, Expensent handles inbox discovery and routing before QBO's built-in OCR performs the extraction step.
+Hubdoc, Dext, and AutoEntry are document extraction products.
+Expensent solves a different part of the workflow: finding the invoice in your inbox in the first place and getting selected or rule-routed messages to QuickBooks.

 Expensent connects to your Gmail, Outlook, or IMAP inbox over OAuth and surfaces invoices it identifies in your mailbox, including historical inbox results you choose to review and future matching emails when rules fire.
 Each invoice is grouped by next action: ready to forward (supported attachment available), download from portal (the invoice lives on a vendor website), needs review (ambiguous), or false positive (not an invoice).
 You pick what happens to each one.
 Forward a selected invoice to your QuickBooks forwarding address with one click, or create a forwarding rule from an existing email with one click, so future matching invoices are forwarded when the rule fires.